Consistent hashing math

 20

-Now we can shift our hashes around just like we did before so that the "zero" point falls on one of our servers hashes ... but it's not obvious which hash we should be pick nor is it obvious if that even buys us anything.
+Now we can shift our hashes around just like we did before so that the "zero" point falls on one of our servers hashes ... but it's not obvious which hash we should pick, nor is it obvious if that even buys us anything.
 Even with one hash nestled at the start of the number line, we still have a bunch of messy gaps to deal with.
 Getting rid of that messiness is going to require taking a step into the unknown.
 This is going to feel like that one weird trick to calculate your consistent hashing distribution, and I'll admit it doesn't seem like it should be legal.
 To help get you onboard, we'll condense the essence of our weird trick into one small step so that hopefully the subsequent steps feel logical (if not obvious).

 Marbles and wires